Contents:

 Goal

-Build awareness of the soundscape in NAISA’s local region by sharing soundscape recordings made by local residents.
+Build awareness of the soundscape in the Almaguin Highlands region by sharing soundscape recordings made by local residents.
+The recordings collected are for presentation in the “Community Soundscapes” exhibition and for listening on the Aporee Sound Map.
 Back to Top.

 Recording Kit

-NAISA will provide you with a recording kit that you can use for making a 12-hour recording.
+NAISA will provide you with a recording kit housed inside a bird feeder that you can use for making a 12-hour recording.
 The kit includes the following:

 1 x Zoom H2n audio recorder